Everything you need to know about the Oogie Boogie Bash at Disneyland Resort with tips and plans to get the most of your Disneyland Halloween party.

 Is it part of a ticket cost?

 It’s actually a separately ticketed event.
 You’ll need to buy tickets in advance.
 Sales usually start in July and sell out by August.
+Here’s our favorite place to get tickets and Disneyland deals!

 What time is the Oogie Boogie Bash?